 You may feel secure with a planned and sequential plan.
 It gives you the ability to assign, demand, and mete out consequences.
 You have been conditioned to believe that this is what education is, that anything else must be less valuable, less effective, or irresponsible.

-does more schoolwork than expected?
+Does more schoolwork than expected?

-knows how to confidently communicate with adults?
+Knows how to confidently communicate with adults?

-knows that it's OK to be different?
+Knows that it's OK to be different?

-enjoys learning and asks you for more learning materials?
+Enjoys learning and asks you for more learning materials?

-knows that her skills are important?
+Knows that his skills are important?

-learns within her own learning style?
+Learns within his own learning style?